Weyrdworks/privacy-policy/README.md

 ### **DATA WE COLLECT AUTOMATICALLY:**

 - Data about your account and game progress
+- Data about your use of the game or website, such as gameplay data and your interactions with other players inside the game
-- Your IP address and mobile device identifiers (such as your device ID, advertising ID, MAC address, IMEI)
+- Your IP address and mobile device identifiers (such as your device ID, advertising ID, MAC address, IMEI, with your consent)
-- Data about your device, such as device name and operating system, browser type and language
+- Data about your device, such as device name and operating system, browser type and language (with your consent)
-- Data we collect with cookies and similar technologies (see more below)
+- Data we collect with cookies and similar technologies (with your consent)
-- General location data
+- General location data (with your consent)
 - Precise geo-location data (GPS, with your consent)
-- Data about your use of the game or website, such as gameplay data and your interactions with other players inside the game

 In most cases, we also create a Weyrdworks-specific ID for you when you play our games.